 Norwalk Domestic Violence Defense Strategies

 There are a couple common defenses used in Norwalk domestic violence cases, such as the instance of self-defense, as well as defense of others.
 Another common defense is that the events that did not occur in a way that was alleged by the accuser.
 Self-defense is extremely common in these cases, such that the person felt compelled to commit the act of domestic violence because of an attack that was made by the other participants.
-Regardless of which defense is ultimately used, an experienced Norwalk domestic violence attorney is essential in building a strong defense for any type of domestic violence charge their client faces.
+Regardless of which defense is ultimately used, an experienced attorney is essential in building a strong case for any type of charge their client faces.

-Self-defense is a common defense for Norwalk domestic violence charges that happen anytime a person is presented with a threat of physical harm.
+Self-defense is a common Norwalk domestic violence defense strategy that happens anytime a person is presented with a threat of physical harm.
 They are allowed to meet that threat of physical harm with the same degree of physical force in order to prevent themselves from getting hurt.
-The test that a judge or jury will be employing when deciding whether a self-defense case or assertion is actually meritorious is that they will be looking to see whether the person actually did perceive a threat of physical harm from the attacker and whether that perception of the threat was objectively reasonable under the circumstances.
+The test that a judge or jury will be employing when deciding whether a self-defense case or assertion is actually meritorious is whether the person actually did perceive a threat of physical harm from the attacker and whether that perception of the threat was objectively reasonable under the circumstances.

-Essentially, it asks the judge or jury to step into the shoes of the person claiming self-defense and ask themselves, did that person actually believe that they were under a threat of harm, if the answer to that is yes then they will have to consider if even though that person did believe that they were under the threat of physical harm, was that reasonable to believe under the circumstances or was it not a reasonable position because the person was not being that threatening?
-It is what a domestic violence attorney would call a subjective/objective test.
+Essentially, it asks the judge or jury to step into the shoes of the person claiming self-defense and ask themselves, if that person actually believe that they were under a threat of harm.
+If the answer to that is yes then they will have to consider if even though that person did believe that they were under the threat of physical harm, was this reasonable under the circumstances?
+This is what a domestic violence attorney would call a subjective/objective test.

 Defense of Others